Dynamic reconfiguration of human brain networks during learning: Full Description of Methods

 \paragraph{Network Modularity}

-To characterize the large-scale functional organization of these subject-specific weighted matrices, we used tools from network science.
+To characterize the large-scale functional organization of the subject-specific weighted matrices $\mathbf{A}$, we used tools from network science \cite{Newman2010}.
 In a network framework, brain regions constitute the \textit{nodes} of the network, and inter-regional functional connections that remain in the connectivity matrix constitute the \textit{edges} of the network.
 One powerful concept in the study of networks is that of \emph{community structure}, which can be studied using algorithmic methods \cite{Porter2009,Fortunato2010}.
 Community detection is an attempt to decompose a system into subsystems (called `modules' or `communities').
 Intuitively, a module consists of a group of nodes (in our case, brain regions) that are more connected to one another than they are to nodes in other modules.
-A popular way to investigate community structure is to optimize the partitioning of nodes into modules such that a \textit{quality function} $Q$ is maximized (see \cite{Porter2009,Fortunato2010} for recent reviews and \cite{Good2010} for a discussion of caveats).
+A popular way to investigate community structure is to optimize the partitioning of nodes into modules such that the \emph{quality function} $Q$ is maximized (see \cite{Porter2009,Fortunato2010} for recent reviews and \cite{Good2010} for a discussion of caveats), for which we give a formula below.

-From a mathematical perspective, network modularity is simple to define.
-One begins with a graph made up of $N$ nodes and some number of connections between those nodes.
-The adjacency matrix $A$ is then an $N\times N$ matrix whose elements $A_{ij}$ detail a direct connection or `edge' between nodes $i$ and $j$, with a weight indicating the strength of that connection.
-The quality of a hard partition of A into communities (whereby each node is assigned to one community) is then quantified using a `quality function' $Q$.
+From a mathematical perspective, the quality function $Q$ is simple to define.
+One begins with a graph composed of $N$ nodes and some set of connections between those nodes.
+The adjacency matrix $\mathbf{A}$ is then an $N\times N$ matrix whose elements $A_{ij}$ detail a direct connection or `edge' between nodes $i$ and $j$, with a weight indicating the strength of that connection.
+The quality of a hard partition of $\mathbf{A}$ into communities (whereby each node is assigned to exactly one community) is then quantified using the quality function $Q$.
 Suppose that node $i$ is assigned to community $g_{i}$ and node $j$ is assigned to community $g_{j}$.
 The most popular form of the quality function takes the form \cite{Porter2009,Fortunato2010}

 where $\delta(g_{i},g_{j})=1$ if $g_{i} = g_{j}$ and it equals $0$ otherwise, and $P_{ij}$ is the expected weight of the edge connecting node $i$ and node $j$ under a specified null model.
-A standard null model used for static network community detection is given by \cite{Porter2009,Fortunato2010,Girvan2002}
+(The specific choice of $Q$ in Equation 1 is called the \emph{network modularity} or \emph{modularity index} \cite{Newman2002b}.)
+A most common null model (by far) used for static network community detection is given by \cite{Porter2009,Fortunato2010,Girvan2002}